rseetech/React-interview-questions/README.md

 2. ### How do you handle performance optimization in a React application?

-   •	Using the React.memo method for functional components
+   1. Using the React.memo method for functional components
-   •	Using React’s Context API instead of props drilling.
+   2. Using React’s Context API instead of props drilling.
-   •	Using the useEffect hook to handle side effects in functional components.
+   3. Using the useEffect hook to handle side effects in functional components.
-   •	Using the useCallback and useMemo hooks to prevent unnecessary re-renders and improve performance.
+   4. Using the useCallback and useMemo hooks to prevent unnecessary re-renders and improve performance.
-   •	Lazy loading of components and code splitting.
+   5. Lazy loading of components and code splitting.
-   •	Minimizing the number of DOM updates by using the key prop when rendering a list of items.
+   6. Minimizing the number of DOM updates by using the key prop when rendering a list of items.
-   •	Using the useReducer hook to manage state updates instead of useState
+   7. Using the useReducer hook to manage state updates instead of useState
-   •	Using a virtualized list library like react-virtualized, react-window etc.
+   8. Using a virtualized list library like react-virtualized, react-window etc.
-   •	It’s always a good idea to test performance with real-world use cases and user interactions before and after making any optimization.
+   9. It’s always a good idea to test performance with real-world use cases and user interactions before and after making any optimization.
-   •	Lazy loading: Lazy loading is a technique where you only load the components that are needed for the current view.
+   10. **Lazy loading:** Lazy loading is a technique where you only load the components that are needed for the current view.
 This can greatly improve the performance of your application.
-   •	Code splitting: Code splitting is a technique where you split your application into smaller chunks of code that are loaded on demand.
+   11. **Code splitting:** Code splitting is a technique where you split your application into smaller chunks of code that are loaded on demand.
 This can greatly improve the performance of your application.
-   •	Optimize the loading time of your application by using techniques like code minification, compression, and caching.
+   12. Optimize the loading time of your application by using techniques like code minification, compression, and caching.
-   •	Code splitting:
+   13. Code splitting:
-   •	Lazy loading
+   14. Lazy loading
-   •	Use of a bundler such as Webpack
+   15. Use of a bundler such as Webpack
-   •	Use of caching
+   16. Use of caching
-   •	Use of efficient algorithms and data structures
+   17. Use of efficient algorithms and data structures
-   •	Regular performance monitoring and profiling
+   18. Regular performance monitoring and profiling
-   •	Use of optimization techniques such as memorization
+   19. Use of optimization techniques such as memorization

    **[⬆ Back to Top](#table-of-contents)**